Unity-Environmental-University/Horticulture-Scripts/docs/card-core-system.md

 #### Sticker System
 Stickers can be applied to cards to modify their properties (costs, effects).

+#### Hover Preview System

+When a player selects a card, hovering over empty card holders displays a ghost preview of the card in its placed position.

+**Preview Behavior**:
+- **Visual Feedback**: Semi-transparent clone of the selected card appears at the holder location
+- **Smart Filtering**: Preview only shows if the card is compatible with the holder type (ActionOnly, LocationOnly, Any)
+- **Plant Health Check**: Preview only appears if the associated plant is alive
+- **Non-Interactive**: Preview cannot be clicked or interacted with
+- **Real-time Updates**: Preview updates automatically when selecting different cards

+**Configuration** (per PlacedCardHolder):
+- `enableHoverPreview`: Toggle feature on/off (default: enabled)
+- `previewAlpha`: Control transparency (default: 0.35, fully configurable 0-1)

+**Technical Implementation**:
+- Uses URP-compatible transparency rendering
+- Disables shadows and colliders on preview
+- Properly cleans up when hover ends or card selection changes
+- Event-driven: responds to `DeckManager.SelectedCardChanged` and Click3D hover events

+**Player Benefits**:
+- Visual confirmation of card placement before committing
+- Better understanding of which slots accept which cards
+- Improved decision-making for card placement strategy

+**Platform Note**:
+- This feature requires mouse input and is **not available on touch-only devices** (mobile, tablets)
+- Touch users will not see hover previews and must rely on visual cues from card holders and placement validation

 #### Plant Death and Card Placement

 When a plant's value drops to 0 or below: